Timescales of quantum and classical chaotic spin models evolving toward equilibrium: Quantum Observable without a classical limit

 This result holds for any $\nu > 1/2$, when the Riemann zeta function converges.

-Our numerical results for the classical width of LDoS are shown in Fig.~\ref{figsm:sigma} and compared both with the exact expression for finite $L$ in Eq.~(\ref{eqsm:var}) and with the approximate expression in Eq.~(\ref{eqsm:zeta1}).
-As one can see, even for $L \gtrsim 20$, the approximate expression fits extremely well the numerical data.
+In Fig.~\ref{fig:cldos}, we compare numerical results for the classical width of LDoS with the exact expression for finite $L$ in Eq.~(\ref{eqsm:var}) and the approximate expression in Eq.~(\ref{eq:zeta1}).
+As one can see, even for $L \gtrsim 10$, the approximate expression matches extremely well the numerical data.

-It is more difficult to obtain close analytical expressions for the width of the quantum LDoS.
-However, this distribution nearly coincides with the classical LDoS even for relatively small spin numbers, as shown in Fig.~\ref{figsm:qc}.
-We can therefore use the classical result to describe the quantum dynamics.